Quick Buy Wheelset

 Choosing Your Hubs

-We offer hubs of popular brands including Bitex, Novatec, DT Swiss, Hope, Industry Nine, Chris King, Onyx, Tune, Carbon Ti, and Extralite.
+We offer hubs of popular brands including Bitex, Novatec, DT Swiss, Hope, Industry Nine, Chris King, Onyx, Carbon Ti, and Extralite.
 We just list and stock some of the most-asked, so feel free to contact us or leave a checkout note if you want a special order.
 If you want to know more about the different types of hubs while making your order, click on the question mark next to Hub Brand.
 We created a comparison chart which makes it easier to see the key differences between hubsets.

 Choosing Your Axle Type